AjroudiRida/Portfolio/README.md

 > In this project, I created the header, works, about me and contact me sections of the portfolio using the "mobile first" approach with the help of the Flexbox css and Grid tool.
 > I created the desktop version using a media query, Grid CSS and Flexbox.
 > I've added an interactive mobile menu using javascript
+> I've maked the projects section dynamically generated and created a modal of project details with javascript;

 <strong>Portfolio: setup mobile and desktop</strong> is a portfolio with mobile and desktop layout.